ApeWorX/ape-tenderly/README.md

 ## Quick Usage

-This plugin works as a normal provider for forked mainnet networks only (e.g. Ethereum, Fantom, etc.)
+This plugin works as a normal provider for forked mainnet networks only (e.g. Ethereum, Fantom, etc.).

 If you know your fork ID (from the Tenderly console) you can use that like this

 ```sh
 export TENDERLY_FORK_ID=...
 ```

 If you have an API service that automatically provisions tenderly forks, you can use it like this

 ```sh
 export TENDERLY_FORK_SERVICE_URI=...
 ```